Five women to watch at the Australian Open

 Japan's Osaka pulled out of the French Open after being fined $15,000 and threatened with disqualification after refusing to attend a news conference following her first-round win.

-She subsequently withdrew from Wimbledon but last week declared that she had a new outlook for 2022.
+She subsequently withdrew from Wimbledon but has declared that she has a new outlook for 2022.

 "I just want to feel like every time I step on the court I'm having fun," she said.

-The 24-year-old four-time Grand Slam champion looked in good touch in her first outing since the US Open last week, winning three matches at a Melbourne warm-up event.
+The 24-year-old four-time Grand Slam champion looked in good touch in her first outing since the US Open, winning three matches at a Melbourne warm-up event.

 Garbine Muguruza